-It’s a lot easier to find time to read if you have leisure time in which to do it, and access to relevant/interesting reading material!
+It’s a lot easier to find time to read if you have leisure time in which to do it and access to relevant/interesting reading material!
 So we have the library/money issue again, in addition to the time issue.
-How many of those “wealthy” people are just spending time online, anyway — are they actually reading in a directed manner, or just surfing, like most people do?
+How many of those “wealthy” people are just spending time online, anyway — are they actually reading in a directed manner, or just surfing, as most people do?
 (Most of the poor don’t HAVE internet access.)

 - “6% of wealthy say what’s on their mind vs. 69% of poor.”

 This is one of the things that make me say “HA!”
 I just don’t believe it was a question on a survey.
 The wealthiest people I’ve known were VERY outspoken!
 The poorest were far more afraid to speak up!
-I think this item is supposed to imply that poor people are poor because they don’t know when to shut up, or when it’s appropriate to be outspoken, or how to use tact.
+I think this item is supposed to imply that poor people are poor because they don’t know when to shut up, when it’s appropriate to be outspoken, or how to use tact.

 - “79% of wealthy network five hours or more each month vs. 16% of poor.”

 Again, the wealthy have far more time to devote to such things than the poor do — and they are generally in professions that benefit far more from doing so.
 If you’re doing menial work, networking doesn’t mean a whole hell of a lot.
-You don’t improve your work at the fast food joint by networking with other burger flippers or cashiers.
+You don’t improve your work at the fast-food joint by networking with other burger flippers or cashiers.